Diagnosis of Metabolic Syndrome

 http://www.ebscohost.com/dynamed.
 Updated March 11, 2016.
 Accessed June 7, 2016.

 Reaven GM.
 The metabolic syndrome: requiescat in pace.

 Symptoms and diagnosis of metabolic syndrome.
 American Heart Association website.
 Available at:

-Tan CE, Ma S, t al. Can we apply the National Cholesterol Education program Adult Treatment Panel Definition of the metabolic syndrome to Asians?
+Tan CE, Ma S, Wai D, Chew SK, Tai ES.
+Can we apply the National Cholesterol Education program Adult Treatment Panel Definition of the metabolic syndrome to Asians?

 Third Report of the National Cholesterol Education Program (NCEP) Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel III): Executive Summary.
 National Heart, Lung & Blood Institute, National Institutes of Health website.
 Available at: